joesolly/Music-FFT-Visualizer/README.md

-# NeoPixel_FFT
+# Music FFT Visualizer

-Neopixel visualizer for audio FFT signal.
+Neopixel music visualizer for audio FFT signal.

 This can be run from OSX for development purposes using the pygame library to emulate pixels.